benard00118/assignment/README.md

 5) Cost saving : prevent major failures and costly downtime
 6) Customer satisfaction : enhances user confidence and reputation
 7) Competitive advantage : enables production of high quality and reliable software which foster customer loyalty and repeat business
+An example of a crucial testing process is  unit testing in Test-Driven Development(TDD), where tests are written before the actual code to ensure each works as intended

 Version Control Systems: